rosiebailey/Putnam_Lab_Notebook_RB/_posts/2021-05-24-20210524_Water_Quality_Protocols.md

 3. Stop adding drops of the solution once the solution has turned from blue to yellow after being inverted 3 times.
 4. See table below or table included in test kit box for determination of KH value.
 Record the number of drops used as well as the KH value **Units in PPM**.
-5. Dispose of all test solutions and rinse water into respective waste containers [See general test notes above](#General Water Test Notes).
+5. Dispose of all test solutions and rinse water into respective waste containers.
+See [General Water Test Notes](##General Water Test Notes) above.

 | # of Drops | ppm KH |
 | ----- | ----- |